Why I Chose to Write Instead of Chasing a "Real Job"

 But because:

-• Opportunity didn't align with circumstance
+• Opportunity did not always align with circumstance

 • Remote work rarely accounts for parenting reality